My Antarctica MS Expedition Cruise

 G Adventures Arctic Tour

-To travel to Antarctica is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
+To travel to Antarctica and cruise Antarctic peninsula is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
 One of their favourite cheapest tours in Antarctica is the G Adventures Antarctica Classic, which takes 11 days and costs from $6,899 USD (£5,550).

 About the Author

-Chantelle is a travel junkie, who loves nature, wildlife, photography and food.
+Chantelle Choy is a travel junkie, who loves nature, wildlife, photography and food.
 Her favourite word (and feeling) is “Resfeber” – the restless race of the traveller's heart before the journey begins.
-Chantelle experienced her Antarctica tour with G Adventures in December 2017.
+Chantelle experienced her expedition to Antarctica with G Adventures in December 2017.
 G Adventures offers some of the best Antarctica tours and is one of the Antarctica tour companies that are great for solos.
 Chantelle is open to sharing her experiences from this past year to anyone who might be interested or have any questions.
 Find her on Instagram at Travelling Choy.